Mandeali: Dialects

 Preliminary survey suggests speakers have functional intelligibility of Kangri.
 People in southeast Mandi district may have more difficulty understanding Kangri.
 Standard Mandeali is spoken throughout the broad valley running north and south from Jogindernagar to Sundarnagar.
 Mandeali Pahari is spoken north around Barot, east of Uhl River.
 Intelligible with difficulty to standard Mandeali.
 May be intermediate variety between Mandeali and Kullui.
+The dialect is very close to the Kullvi spoken in neighbouring lug valley region of Kullu district and are culturally, linguistically closer to Kullu.
 Southeast district contains transition to Mahasui.
+The dialect spoken is also sometimes referred as Suketi or dialect of Outer Seraj Area as dialect is an intermediate variety of Kullvi and Upper Mahasuvi of neighbouring Shimla and Kullu district.
 In the west, Sarkaghat is also a bit different from standard Mandeali, perhaps forming a transition towards Hamirpur and Bilaspur areas.
 Lexical similarity: 89% with Palampuri dialect of Kangri, 83% with Chambeali.